 It’s probably because I keep making batch after batch, so whenever they talk to me I’m usually eating kale chips.

 Yup that’s me, Facetiming with a bowl of crispy veggies.
 You’re welcome world.

 I can’t help myself, because they’re so goooood.

 My kale chip adventure started in the oven with these baked kale chips.
-If you don’t have an air fryer yet, click over to other post for oven directions.
+If you don’t have an air fryer yet, check out that other post for oven directions.

 More recently, however, I’ve discovered air fryer kale chips, and haven’t looked back.

 This recipe is written for the Instant Pot Air Fryer Lid (an attachment for my 6-quart Instant Pot Duo 60 7-in-1).
 If you’re using a different air fryer you might need to adjust the recipe slightly for your machine.

 Why Use an Air Fryer Instead of the Oven?

 I love making kale chips in an air fryer because the chips are less greasy, the air fryer kale chips cook faster than oven kale chips, and the air fryer basket is easier to clean than the baking sheets.